ivan-svetlich/youtube_autoplaylist/README.md

 ## Setup
 1. Download and extract .ZIP

 2. You need your own authorization credentials from Google to use the YouTube API.
-Follow this guide:
+Follow this guide to register an app in Google CLoud Platform:
 * https://developers.google.com/youtube/registering_an_application

 3. Open the project's folder, then credentials.
 Insert your API keys and OAuth 2.0 client secrets in the corresponding files.